About this assessment

 - Promote/provide opportunities for people to explore the natural environment through rights of way and cycle networks.

-- Promote the transition to low carbon economy and diversify the local economy.
+- Promote the transition to a low carbon economy and diversify the local economy.

 - Support sustainable ecosystem services i.e.the benefits people get from nature.